ksepehri/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Goals
+In this project my goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+I was provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
+The car tries to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible.
+The car avoids hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
+Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

+The car is able to drive at least 4.32 miles without incident.
+The car never drives faster than the speed limit.
+Max Acceleration and Jerk are not Exceeded using gradual velocity changes and smooth lane changes.
+The car stays in its lane, except for the time between changing lanes.
+The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

+### Generating Paths
+Paths are generated using data from localization, waypoints and sensor fusion.
+I first set up a couple reference points either from the last positions of the car or from a previous path.
+I then pull 3 waypoints representing points 30,60,90 meters from the car's current location.
+I convert to XY from Frenet and shift to car local coordinates to make the math easier.
+I also use the spline library to interpolate points between the known waypoints.
+With spline once you have set your target X it's easy to get the correspoinding equadistant Y values keeping the necessary velocity.
+Once all points are generated I rotate back into world coordinates and send to the simulator.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).

-### Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

 #### The map of the highway is in data/highway_map.txt
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.